Annie and Ray Fiore with Capt. Tony and Lori at Capt. Tony's Saloon in Key West, Fla. 2000.

 Lori Kelley is a performing songwriter loving and living in Nashville, Tennessee.

 (But really, she’s a white wizard who conjures up meaningful lyrics and casts them into magical melodies.
-Lori does all this with other mystical beings called “Artists” who record these songs, hoping, like herself to “make it big.”)
+Lori does all this with other mystical beings called “Artists” who record these songs, hoping, like herself to make it big.)
+She's also a Verified Artist herself on Spotify and everywhere music is sold.

 Lori has performed at The Key West Songwriters Festival, Washington Folk Festival, Takoma Park Folk Festival, Aldrei fór ég suður in Ísafjörður, Iceland and the Melodica Festivals in Iceland and Nottingham, England.